 Founded in 1824 in Charleston, The Medical University of South Carolina is South Carolina’s only comprehensive academic health science center.
 MUSC educates and trains more than 3,000 students and 700 residents in six colleges (Dental Medicine, Graduate Studies, Health Professions, Medicine, Nursing, and Pharmacy), and has nearly 14,000 employees, including approximately 1,500 faculty members.
 As the largest non-federal employer in Charleston, the university and its affiliates have collective annual budgets in excess of $2.4 billion, with an annual economic impact of more than $3.8 billion and annual research funding in excess of $250 million.
 MUSC operates a 700-bed medical center, which includes a nationally recognized children's hospital, the Ashley River Tower (cardiovascular, digestive disease, and surgical oncology), Hollings Cancer Center (a National Cancer Institute-designated center), Level I trauma center, Institute of Psychiatry, and the state’s only transplant center.
 In 2017, for the third consecutive year, U.S. News & World Report named MUSC Health the number one hospital in South Carolina.
 For more information on academic programs or clinical services, visit Medical University of South Carolina.
 For more information on hospital patient services, visit MUSC Health.

-MUSC is a partner with the City of Charleston and the South Carolina Research Authority in the SCRA MUSC Innovation Center, ~1 mile from the center of campus, providing research incubator and laboratory space to advance the commercialization of knowledge based on research discoveries and advances in health care.
+MUSC is a partner with the City of Charleston and the South Carolina Research Authority in the SCRA MUSC Innovation Center, less than a mile from the center of campus, providing research incubator and laboratory space to advance the commercialization of knowledge based on research discoveries and advances in health care.

 MUSC is fully accredited by the Southern Association of Colleges and Schools (SACS) to award bachelor, master, doctoral, and professional degrees.
 The Joint Commission on Accreditation of Health care Organizations (JCAHO) and numerous national, professional, and specialized accrediting bodies provide additional accreditations.
 The teaching faculty on campus consists of ~1,200 full-time and greater than 200 part-time members.
 MUSC offers professional education at undergraduate, graduate, and postgraduate levels appropriate to the health care disciplines, awarding ~900 degrees annually with enrollment of greater than 2,500 degree-seeking students.
 In addition, the university coordinates the training of approximately 80 interns, 400 medical/surgical residents, and 100 specialty fellows in ACGME-approved programs and dozens of dental and pharmacy residents.